Paediatric

 Consider adding vancomycin iv

-For MRSA positive patients: Add vancomycin iv.
+For MRSA positive patients: ADD vancomycin iv.
 Review once microbiology results available.

 metronidazole IV dosing: